Prince Arisugawa Taruhito: Meiji Restoration

 In 1867 Emperor Meiji appointed Prince Arisugawa Sōsai (a title equivalent to chief minister), and placed him in command of the Imperial Army sent to combat the last partisans of the Tokugawa bakufu in the Boshin War of 1868–1869.
 He fought at the Battle of Toba–Fushimi and later travelled up the Tōkaidō, to accept the surrender of Edo Castle on May 3, 1867, from his ex-fiancée Princess Kazu.
 Prince Arisugawa later led the central government army against the forces of Saigō Takamori in the Satsuma Rebellion of 1877.
 He was given the honorary rank of general in 1878.

-From 1870 until the adoption of the Cabinet system in 1885, Arisugawa served as Daijō-daijin or lord president of the Council of State.
 In 1871 he was appointed governor of Fukuoka.
-From 1876 he was the chairman of the Genrōin.
+From 1876 to 1880 he was the president of the Genrōin.
+From 1880 until the adoption of the Cabinet system in 1885, Arisugawa served as Minister of the Left (左大臣, Sadaijin).
 In 1882 he travelled to St. Petersburg, Russia, and met with Tsar Alexander III as the official envoy from Emperor Meiji.

 From 1889 to 1895 the prince served as chief of staff of the Imperial Japanese Army and a member of the Supreme War Council.

 In 1894 Prince Arisugawa was officially commander-in-chief of Japanese forces in the First Sino-Japanese War, and established his command center at the Hiroshima garrison.
 He contracted typhoid fever (or possibly malaria) and returned to the Arisugawa palace at Maiko near Kobe to recover, but he died there on January 15, 1895.
 On his death, Emperor Meiji awarded him the first ever Collar of the Supreme Order of the Chrysanthemum.
 He was accorded a state funeral in Tokyo on January 29, 1895.
 His half-brother, Prince Arisugawa Takehito, succeeded as the tenth head of the house of Arisugawa-no-miya.